Inguro-OU/war-of-memes/README.md

 ---

+## **Getting Started**

+Read the [Gameplay Guide](https://github.com/Inguro-OU/debiased-self/blob/main/GAMEPLAY.md) to understand the rules.

 ## **Theoretical Foundation**

 This project is based on the theoretical framework:

-- Debiasing Self by Ladischneski, CEO of Inguro OÜ.
-Based on the theoretical framework described in Ladischneski.
+- Ladischneski.
 (2024).
 Intuitive Trust-Building Framework Grounded in Moral and Epistemic Impartiality (1.0). inguro. https://doi.org/10.5281/zenodo.14548583

 You are welcome to access and [comment on the full paper here](https://docs.google.com/document/d/1kGMJGx4Vrzi9WACDVPcFq5oxaww3oydHV54CgS6Zhmc/edit?usp=sharing).

----

-## **Getting Started**

-1. Get started by cloning this repository
-2. Read the [Gameplay Guide](https://github.com/Inguro-OU/debiased-self/blob/main/GAMEPLAY.md) to understand the rules.
-3. Start playing and share your experiences in the Inguro Slack Community!

----

-## Licensing

-This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)**.

-For full licensing details, see the [License](https://github.com/Inguro-OU/debiased-self/blob/main/LICENSE.md) file.

 ---